 Read all of the material from the school.

 Start early in the summer to read all of the material that you and your student will be receiving.
 You probably felt the need to be organized around the application process and you will continue to need that sense of organization this summer.
 Make lists of paperwork your student will need.
 Make necessary appointments early in the summer.
 Fill out required forms.
 Start lists of things to pack.
 Take note of what is or is not allowed in dorm rooms.
 Be sure that you don’t go buy a microwave just to discover later that the letter from the school says that they aren’t allowed.
-Of course, your student may, and should, take care of much of this, but he may need your help to keep on top of everything.
-Help him get started on the right foot.
+Of course, your student may, and should, take care of much of this, but they may need your help to keep on top of everything.
+Help your student get started on the right foot.

 Have some important conversations with your student about expectations.